Updated June 12, 2023

 - Although C# applications are economical with stare at to memory and the processing power necessity, the language cannot contend directly with performance and size with C or assembly language.

-Head To Head Comparison Between C vs C# (Infographics)
+Head To Head Comparison Between C and C# (Infographics)

-Below is the top 6 difference between C and C#
+Below is the top 6 difference between C vs C#

 Since C# is based, Syntaxes tend to be moreover similar. brackets used for segment coding structures, and C-style object-oriented code that includes dependencies and libraries are very similar.
 Moving from C# to C++ is likely more difficult because it’s a much more low-level language.
 C# handles much of the overhead that must be measured in a C++ program.
 This is one major reason C++ is considered a more difficult language too.